grafana/k6/Dependencies.md

 ## How to do it

-Currently, I will recommend using [modtools](https://github.com/dop251/modtools).
+For updating dependencies we recommend to use [modtools](https://github.com/dop251/modtools).

 Running `modtools check --direct-only` will give you a list of packages that aren't frozen (the ones above in the exceptions).
 Alternatively just running `go get <dependency>` for each direct dependency, which also will tell you if there was an update.